CurveDocs/curve-docs/docs/fees/FeeSplitter.md

 ### `excess_receiver`
 !!! description "`FeeSplitter.excess_receiver() -> address`"

     Getter for the excess receiver.
-That is the last receiver address in [`receivers`](#receivers) and is the one that receives additional weight ontop of his on weight, if prior receivers with a dynamic weight allocate less than their cap (see this example at the top).
+That is the last receiver address in [`receivers`](#receivers) and is the one that receives additional weight on top of his on weight, if prior receivers with a dynamic weight allocate less than their cap (see this example at the top).

     Returns: excess receiver (`address`)